Half-Life (video game): Development

-Valve, based in Kirkland, Washington, was founded in 1996 by the former Microsoft employees Mike Harrington and Gabe Newell.
-For its first product, Valve settled on a concept for a horror first-person shooter (FPS) game using the Quake engine licensed from id Software.
-They also licensed the Quake II engine, and combined code from both engines with their own, adding skeletal animation and Direct3D support; Newell estimated that around 75% of the final engine code was by Valve.
+Valve, based in Kirkland, Washington, U.S., was founded in 1996 by the former Microsoft employees Gabe Newell and Mike Harrington.
+For their first product, Valve settled on a concept for a horror first-person shooter (FPS) game.
+They did not want to build their own game engine, as this would have created too much work for a small team and Newell planned to innovate in different areas.
+Instead, Valve licensed the Quake engine and the Quake II engine from id Software and combined them with their own code.
+Newell estimated that around 75% of the final engine code was by Valve.
 As the project expanded, Valve cancelled development of a fantasy role-playing game, Prospero, and the Prospero team joined the Half-Life project.

-Half-Life was inspired by FPS games Doom (1993) and Quake (1996), Stephen King's 1980 novella The Mist, and a 1963 episode of The Outer Limits titled "The Borderland".
-According to the designer Harry Teasley, Doom was a major influence, and the team wanted Half-Life to "scare you like Doom did".
+Half-Life was inspired by the FPS games Doom (1993) and Quake (1996), Stephen King's 1980 novella The Mist, and a 1963 episode of The Outer Limits titled "The Borderland".
+According to the designer Harry Teasley, Doom was a major influence and the team wanted Half-Life to "scare you like Doom did".
 The project had the working title Quiver, after the Arrowhead military base from The Mist.
 The name Half-Life was chosen because it was evocative of the theme, not clichéd, and had a corresponding visual symbol: the Greek letter λ (lower-case lambda), which represents the decay constant in the half-life equation.
-According to designer Brett Johnson, the level design was inspired by environments in the manga series Akira.
+According to the designer Brett Johnson, the level design was inspired by environments in the manga series Akira.

 Valve struggled to find a publisher, as many believed the game was too ambitious for a first-time developer.
 Sierra On-Line signed Valve for a one-game deal as it was interested in making a 3D action game, especially one based on the Quake engine.
+Sierra gave Valve an advance of around $1 million in exchange for 30% of the revenue and 100% of the intellectual property; the rest of development was funded by Newell and Harrington.
 Valve first showed Half-Life in early 1997; it was a success at E3 that year, where Valve demonstrated the animation and artificial intelligence.
 Novel features of the artificial intelligence included fear and pack behavior.